sudhanshu105/alemeno/README.md

   Keep the server running in the background

   Open a new intergrated terminal in the Main folder i.e. alemeno

   Now run the app using the command: npm run start

 # Note: Ensure that the server is running in the background, do not touch the terminal in which the server is running.

-# Demo Video of the WebApp can be found here: {URL}
+Demo Video of the WebApp can be found here: https://youtu.be/jbIXEtkofqY